lasanjin/expressen-search/README.md

               -  Köttbullar lingon
      -  input `.` to list all
      -  logic
+        -  exact match
+           -  if input is "potatis", it will match "potatis" and not "potatismos"
         -  $1 and $2 and $3 ...
 ATM
         -  perhaps $1 or $2 or $3 ... in the future